FabianFalck/personal_website/content/authors/admin/_index.md

 the University of Oxford, Singapore Management University, and Carnegie Mellon University in the US.

 I enjoy playing the guitar, singing and racket sports.
-I speak English, German and Chinese.
+I speak German, English and Chinese.

 Do reach out to me if my research is of interest to you - I'm always happy to chat about potential collaborations!